tribalfs/PixelsPub/README.md

  ![6](adb_devices.png)

+  * If your device fails to connect to your computer, your computer is possibly missing the USB driver for your phone.
+Check your phone manufacturer's website to download and install the USB driver for your phone.
+For Samsung smartphones, you can install [Samsung USB driver](https://developer.samsung.com/android-usb-driver) or [Samsung Dex for PC](https://www.samsung.com/us/explore/dex).
+Once installed, reboot your PC and redo step no. 6.

 ### 7. Actual granting of WRITE_SECURE_SETTINGS permission to Pixels

  * When successfully connected, enter the following command and press enter.
 You can copy the command below.
 If the command is executed properly, it will return blank.